HOMEMAKING: AN OVERTURE

 2023 - 2024

 Informed by her political identity determined by a regionally defined class subjectivity, Wagner aims to reclaim and embody a feminized, Appalachian “hillbilly” ingenuity.
-She resourcefully uses cheap, free, or borrowed things, old things, homemade things — objects and materials generally accessible within the realm of the everyday — to interrogate notions of origin, memory, nostalgia, and place.
+She resourcefully usesd cheap, free, or borrowed things, old things, homemade things — objects and materials generally accessible within the realm of the everyday — to interrogate notions of origin, memory, nostalgia, and place.
 Mundane and sleepy commonplace images and objects are amplified and estranged or made abject in order to awaken us to the home’s dialectics and contradictions, its intimacy versus its immensity, and its location as a site for the creation and destruction of quivering, personal worlds and cosmoses.
-Wagner employs sculptural modalities, such as suspension and compression, appealing to these stabilizing and destabilizing structures, in their precarity and provisionality, to index questions about the human’s certainty of being.
+Wagner employed sculptural modalities, such as suspension and compression, appealing to these stabilizing and destabilizing structures, in their precarity and provisionality, to index questions about the human’s certainty of being.